The Food Trust: Partners

 The Food Trust has a private–public partnership with Pennsylvania Fresh Food Financing Initiative (FFFI).
 Since its launch in 2004, FFFI has funded 83 supermarket projects throughout the state.
 The $85 million partnership is managed by The Reinvestment Fund.
 It has provided funding for 88 fresh-food retail projects in 34 Pennsylvania counties, creating or preserving more than 5,023 jobs.

-In 2013, the three organizations launched the Healthy Food Access Portal to bring together the rapidly growing body of research, tools, and resources for healthy food access advocates, practitioners, and food system entrepreneurs.
-This site harnesses data and resources to equip communities with the tools and information needed to successfully plan and implement equitable policies, programs, and projects, as well as to launch innovative food system businesses that improve access to healthy food in low-income communities and communities of color.
+In 2013, the three organizations launched the Healthy Food Access Portal to bring together the growing body of research, tools, and resources for food access advocates, practitioners, and food system entrepreneurs.
+This site uses data and resources to equip communities with the tools and information needed to plan and implement equitable policies, programs, and projects, as well as to launch food system businesses that improve access to food in low-income communities and communities of color.

 The organization also hosts events alongside the Greater Philadelphia Coalition Against Hunger and Philabundance.